ajastr/design-space-exploration-with-vae/README.md

 ![alt text](https://github.com/ajastr/design-space-exploration-with-vae/blob/main/MODEL/WofklowPicture.png)
 1. Create parametric model

-    Example model in the folder "parametric model" was created in Grasshopper for Rhino.
+    Example model was created in Grasshopper for Rhino.
+Example files in the folder **Model**.

 2. Run simulation.

     Structural simulation was run using Karamba plug-in for Grasshopper.
+Example files in the folder **Model**.

 3. Create dataset

     Dataset has been created by random generation of parameters.
-Parameters and simulation results are saved to a .csv file
+Parameters and simulation results are saved to a .csv file.
+Example files in the folder **Model**.

 4. Train VAE